kmdlogic/seq-app-prometheus-pushgateway/README.md

 The app is published to NuGet as [_Seq.App.Prometheus.Pushgateway_](https://nuget.org/packages/Seq.App.Prometheus.Pushgateway).
 Follow the instructions for [installing a Seq App](https://docs.getseq.net/docs/installing-seq-apps) and start an instance of the app, providing your details.
 * Based on the signals we select for the events Seq will send those events to SeqApp.
-* SeqApp will send Prometheus counters for those events to the PushgatewayUrl.
-* Data from filtered events are sent through gauge to the Pushgateway
+* SeqApp will send data through gauge to the Pushgateway

 ## Procedure :
 * SeqApps are implemented in .Net class library